GSA-TTS/identity-handbook/_articles/types-of-documentation.md

 - Wikis offer basic top-down (parent-child) structuring, without much flexibility for further customization (e.g. ordering)
 - Content is discoverable through GitHub/GitLab search, which often produces low-quality results
+- Changing the title of a page can break links to the page

 Examples: